AllenNeuralDynamics/one-liner/README.md

 ### Relaying data from another ZMQ Socket

-It's also possible to stream data from an existing zmq socket.
+It's also possible to stream data from an existing zmq socket (including another `RouterServer`).
 This is done with a zmq proxy.

 <div align="center">